cybertraining-dsc/su21-reu-361/tutorials/python/index.md

  \
 &nbsp;

 4. Open a terminal by pressing the Windows key, or by clicking the grid on the bottom left of your screen.
-Type `terminal` after clicking on `Type to search`.
-Click on `Terminal`.
+Type `terminal`.
+Click on the `Terminal` result that appears.
  \
 &nbsp;